claudielarouche/claudielarouche/_dev-projects/early-on.md

 ## ✉️ Final Notes

-Thank you to everyone who used and shared this resource.
-If you're interested in building a similar tool or want to collaborate on community-driven solutions, feel free to reach out.
+Thank you to everyone who used and shared the EarlyON Repository!
+If you have ideas of similar tools or want to collaborate on community-driven solutions, feel free to reach out!
+Claudielarouche@gmail.com

 — Claudie Larouche